tushardashpute/sso_eks_authentication/README.md

 2. Add users to azure AWSSSO application

-I have one user created, let's add one new user to Azure AD and I will add them to AWSSSO app in the Azure portal as below:
+I have one user created, let's add one new user to Azure AD.

 Goto Azure console --> users --> add new user